Brand Names: Ceftin, Kefurox, Zinacef, Zinacef ADD-Vantage, Zinacef TwistVial

 - kidney disease;

-- liver disease;
+- liver disease; or

 - if you are malnourished.

-This medicine is not expected to harm an unborn baby.
-Tell your doctor if you are pregnant or plan to become pregnant.
+Tell your doctor if you are pregnant or breastfeeding.

 Cefuroxime is not approved for use by anyone younger than 3 months old.

-How should I take cefuroxime (Ceftin)?
+How should I use cefuroxime?

-What happens if I miss a dose (Ceftin)?
+What happens if I miss a dose?

-Take the missed dose as soon as you remember.
-Skip the missed dose if it is almost time for your next scheduled dose.
-Do not take extra medicine to make up the missed dose.
+Take the medicine as soon as you can, but skip the missed dose if it is almost time for your next dose.
+Do not take two doses at one time.

-What happens if I overdose (Ceftin)?
+What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

-Overdose symptoms may include seizure (black-out or convulsions).
+Overdose symptoms may include seizure.

-What should I avoid while taking cefuroxime (Ceftin)?
+What should I avoid while using cefuroxime?

 Antibiotic medicines can cause diarrhea, which may be a sign of a new infection.
-If you have diarrhea that is watery or bloody, call your doctor.
-Do not use anti-diarrhea medicine unless your doctor tells you to.
+If you have diarrhea that is watery or bloody, call your doctor before using anti-diarrhea medicine.

-What other drugs will affect cefuroxime (Ceftin)?
+What other drugs will affect cefuroxime?

-Tell your doctor about all your current medicines and any you start or stop using, especially:
+Tell your doctor about all your other medicines, especially:

-- a diuretic or "water pill."
+- a diuretic or "water pill";

-Where can I get more information (Ceftin)?
+Where can I get more information?

 Your pharmacist can provide more information about cefuroxime.

-Copyright 1996-2019 Cerner Multum, Inc.
+Copyright 1996-2021 Cerner Multum, Inc.